 (26) At the end of each reporting year all approved naming rights for the year will be recorded in the University's Annual Report.

-(27) The Office of Engagement & Partnerships, in conjunction with UWS Development will organise and manage the communication or publication of naming rights, as well as any celebration in association with the approval, such as an unveiling ceremony.
+(27) The Office of Engagement & Partnerships, in conjunction with the Office of Advancement and Alumni will organise and manage the communication or publication of naming rights, as well as any celebration in association with the approval, such as an unveiling ceremony.